lancewalton/concordion-element-syntax/README.md

 # Concordion Element Syntax

-This is some syntax for contributing to Concordion's output HTML in your own extensions.
+This project provides syntax for contributing to Concordion's output HTML in your own extensions.

 To use it, add com.casualmiracles.concordion.elementSyntax.ElementSyntaxExtension as an extension to your test fixture class. e.g.